Appdynamics/zookeeper-monitoring-extension/README.md

           metricPrefix:  "Custom Metrics|Zookeeper|"
    ```

-  Please make sure you indent your yaml file.
+  Please make sure you indent your config.yml file with spaces.
+You can follow the Yaml tutorial here http://ess.khhq.net/wiki/YAML_Tutorial.

 2. Configure the path to the config.yml file by editing the <task-arguments> in the monitor.xml file.
 Below is the sample